oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/gzip/README.md

 | `gzipkernel_ll.cpp`          | Low-latency variant of kernels.
 | `CompareGzip.cpp`            | Contains code to compare a GZIP-compatible file with the original input.
 | `WriteGzip.cpp`              | Contains code to write a GZIP compatible file.
-| `crc32.cpp`                  | Contains code to calculate a 32-bit CRC compatible with the GZIP file format and combine multiple 32-bit CRC values.
-It is used to account for the CRC of the last few bytes in the file, which are not processed by the accelerated CRC kernel.
+| `crc32.cpp`                  | Contains code to calculate a 32-bit CRC compatible with the GZIP file format and to combine multiple 32-bit CRC values.
+It is only used to account for the CRC of the last few bytes in the file, which are not processed by the accelerated CRC kernel.
 | `kernels.hpp`                  | Contains miscellaneous defines and structure definitions required by the LZReduction and Static Huffman kernels.
 | `crc32.hpp`                    | Header file for `crc32.cpp`.
 | `gzipkernel.hpp`              | Header file for `gzipkernels.cpp`.